 In 2020-21, it was necessary to establish new program codes to align and track budgeted expenditures to LAUSD's Local Control and Accountability Plan (LCAP) goals.
 These program codes have changed to reflect the District's adopted 2022-26 Strategic Plan.
-Funds that were originally allocated in program code 10552 through the Student Equity needs Index (SENI) were transferred to the TSP program codes shown below.
+Funds are initially allocated in program code 10552 through the Student Equity Needs Index (SENI), and transferred by schools to the TSP program codes shown below.